ThisTestUser/FarLandsChronicles/Chapter 6 - The Far Lands Reborn (1.17-1.18)/Part 1 - Far Lands in 1.17.md

 As we move into the farther lands, the terrain becomes flat and boring.
 All the images below show the terrain around the farther lands.
 Note that all the terrain below sea level is flooded because of the patch the far lands mod applies after 33 million blocks out, in order to fix an aquifer bug that causes an overflow error.

-This is what the corner far lands look like, 1 billon blocks out from spawn.
+This is what the corner far lands look like, 1 billon blocks out from spawn, right before being replaced by the farther lands.

 ![17Farther1](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17Farther1.png)